Eleven bioscientists and early career researchers have been honoured in the Biochemical Society’s Awards 2022.

 Professor Valerie O’Donnell

 The 2022 Morton Lecture will be presented to Professor Valerie O’Donnell.
 Professor O’Donnell is Professor of Biochemistry at Cardiff University, whose research is focused on discovery of inflammatory bioactive lipids generated by circulating blood cells.
-Using mass spectrometry methods developed in her laboratory, her team discovered families of unique lipids, and demonstrated that many are essential for blood clotting and vascular inflammation.
-With her colleagues, she recently discovered that these lipids drive abdominal aortic aneurysm (AAA) development through their interactions with coagulation factors, and showed their essential role in venous thrombosis.
+Using mass spectrometry methods developed in her laboratory, her team discovered uncovered families of unique lipids, and demonstrated that many are essential for blood clotting and vascular inflammation.
+With her colleagues, she recently demonstrated that these lipids drive abdominal aortic aneurysm (AAA) development through their interactions with coagulation factors, and showed their essential role in venous thrombosis.
 Her current research, funded by BBSRC and British Heart Foundation, is focused on understanding how phospholipids drive inflammation and coagulation in AAA and COVID19.
 She co-leads the ELIXIR UK Bioresource LIPID MAPS, funded by Wellcome Trust.
 This international consortium with Babraham Institute, Cambridge, Swansea University and University of California San Diego, supports the field of lipidomics worldwide, serving over 65K users with databases, lipid structure curation, classification, tools and software.
 She is an Honorary Group lead at Babraham Institute, and Associated Group lead at UK Dementia Research Institute at Cardiff.
 Valerie is a Fellow of the Academy of Medical Sciences, and Member of Academia Europaea.
 She holds a Royal Society Wolfson Merit Award.

 Valerie said: “I am delighted and honoured to accept The Morton Lecture.
-This would not have been possible without the many hardworking and dedicated members of my team, past and present, both in the research lab and within the LIPID MAPS group.
+This would not have been possible without the many fantastic members of my team, past and present, both in the research lab and within the LIPID MAPS group.
 I have been fortunate to work with many inspiring colleagues over the years and I’m delighted with the recognition the award brings both for our research and our wider contribution to the community under the LIPID MAPS banner.”

 Dr Dave Lewis